srahman03/Java-Projects/README.md

 This is where all my Java projects are.
 The aim is solidfy my understanding of the core and advanced topics of the Java language.

-1. Variables, Data Types, and Operators:
+1. Variables, Data Types, and Operators/Exception Handling:
           CalculatorApp -  Uses Java Swing to create a functional simple calculator

 2. Control Flow Statements: